scalar-labs/docs-scalardb/docs/latest/scalardb-sql/grammar.md

 ### DROP NAMESPACE

-`DROP NAMESPACE` command drops a namespace.
+The `DROP NAMESPACE` command drops a namespace.

 #### Grammar